 AdvaCare is a GMP manufacturer of Avermectin liquid injections.

-Avermectin is an injectable formulation for the treatment of broad spectrum of nematodes affecting cattle and swine.
+An Avermectin Injection is for the treatment of a broad spectrum of nematodes affecting cattle and swine.
 It effectively treats and controls at a low-volume dose the following internal and external parasites that may impair the health of cattle and swine: gastrointestinal roundworms (including inhibited brown stomach worm in cattle), grubs, lungworms, sucking lice and mange mites of cattle; and gastrointestinal roundworms, lungworms, lice and mange mites of swine.

 It is important to note that AdvaCare’s avermectin liquid injection is for veterinary purposes only, and whilst there are types available for human use, you should only use the kind that has been prescribed by a veterinary doctor or animal care specialist for an animal.

-As with all veterinary medicine some unwanted effects can occur from the use of avermectin liquid injection.
+As with all veterinary medicine, some unwanted effects can occur from the use of avermectin liquid injection.
 Always consult a veterinary physician or animal care specialist for medical advice before use.
-Side effects If used for a long time, include coma, hypotension, and respiratory failure.
+Side effects If used for a long time, including coma, hypotension, and respiratory failure.
 These effects are usually transient; severe effects are not a regular occurrence and probably occur only with substantial overdose.

 Higher dosages, such as those used to treat demodectic mange, sarcoptic mange, ear mites and other parasitic infections, are more likely to be associated with adverse reactions.
 However, for most dogs and cats, avermectin is considered to be a relatively safe medication when used appropriately.

 In cats, avermectin, side effects include: agitation, lack of appetite, dilated pupils, paralysis of hind legs, muscle tremors, disorientation, blindness and other neurological signs, such as head pressing or wall climbing.